mhoss147/AWS-Launching-an-EKS-Cluster/README.md

 - Create a Deployment on Your EKS Cluster

     Use kubectl to create a LoadBalancer service.

     Check the status of your LoadBalancer service using kubectl.

     Use kubectl to create a Deployment on your EKS cluster, using the standard nginx image EKS has available in the default Docker Hub registry.

     Check the status of your cluster, deployment, and pods using kubectl.

     When the Deployment is up and running, check that you can access your application using the DNS name of the LoadBalan

+- Test the High Availability Features of Your EKS Cluster

+    In the AWS Console, shut down all the worker nodes.

+    Check the status of your cluster, deployment, and pods using kubectl.

+    After a few minutes, you should see EKS launching new instances to keep your service running.

+    When the cluster is back to a steady state, check that your application is up and running.